and0125/portfolio-projects/next-course/youtube-video.md

 ## Protecting Routes

 We used two different methods to protect routes; one with middleware, and one with a function to check the session (which could be considered a server action).

+We created the `middleware.ts` file to protect the routes; which includes a matcher from the documentation.

+So the `server` protection is protected through validating a particular property of the user's data isis not present in the session object.

+The `middleware` protection is protected through checking if the user has the specific permissions to view the page based on the user info in the session object.